 They may employ analytics to engage followers through social networks by mining sentiment from social media feeds.
 Social media has proven to be an excellent marketing platform for university teams looking to engage with millennials and sell tickets through data-driven campaigns.

 Anyone who has watched a sport for a long time would be familiar with how sports broadcasting has changed over time.
 Sports commentary, for example, has progressed from just calling the action to teaching viewers with figures and information to enhance the viewing experience.

 Broadcasters are now even hiring statisticians to deliver additional information to viewers for them to comprehend the context of any performance.
-Even basic graphical components now include contextual information to assist viewers grasp the significance of each occurrence, which is made possible by big data analytics.
+Even basic graphical components now include contextual information to assist viewers in grasping the significance of each occurrence, which is made possible by big data analytics.

 4- Players’ analysis to optimize performance